-Alan McInally's Bundesliga Predictions: Bayern to stay ruthless, Dortmund to bounce back?
+Alan McInally's Bundesliga predictions: Bayern to stay ruthless, Dortmund to bounce back?

 Hoffenheim have a chance of catching Wolfsburg in sixth, but you also have Hertha Berlin, Schalke and Freiburg after those spots, so this is a big game for them.

-Mainz are down there on 28 points - defensively they have been OK and can nick a goal, while trying to frustrate the opposition, yet Hoffenheim are better than the sides around them, so it is genuinely a hard game to call.
+Mainz are down there on 28 points - defensively they have been OK and can nick a goal, while trying to frustrate the opposition, yet Hoffenheim are better than the sides around them, so it is genuinely a hard game to call on Saturday.

 Mainz would bite your hand off for a point.
 They did have an extra man against Union Berlin and could not take advantage of that, but they will frustrate Hoffenheim.
 I would not be surprised if Hoffenheim won, but I think Mainz will grab a point and do everything and anything to make sure they do not lose the game.